Aldershot Command: First World War

 When the BEF was sent to France on the outbreak of the First World War in August 1914, Aldershot Command provided the basis for I Corps under Lieutenant-General Sir Douglas Haig.
 The Territorial Force and Special Reserve then took over home defence, with the assembly of Central Force beginning on 18 August 1914.
 First Army of Central Force was headquartered at Aldershot, with the Highland Division (later 51st (Highland) Division) and Highland Mounted Brigade of the TF under command.
 For the first two years of the war, command at Aldershot was divided between the Major-General, Administration (Major-General Alexander Hamilton-Gordon) and the commander of Aldershot Training Centre (General Sir Archibald Hunter).
 Aldershot Command was reinstated in 1916 under Hunter.

 Second World War

-In 1939, Regular Troops reporting to Aldershot Command included 1st Infantry Division and 2nd Infantry Division.
+In August 1939 its geographical area encompassed parts of the following four counties: Berkshire, Hampshire, Surrey, and Sussex.
+The exact boundaries were as follows: "From the River Loddon where crossed by the Southern Railway at Loddon Bridge (south-east of Reading) along the railway through Wokingham, Bracknell and Ascot to Sunningdale–thence the eastern boundaries of the parishes of Chobham and Horsell to the railway at Woking–thence southward along the railway (omitting the portions of the parishes of Guildford and Artington to the west of the railway and the three small portions of Sussex lying to the north of the railway) to Liss–thence northward along the road leading to Reading, through Selborne, Alton and Odiham (but inclusive of the portions of the parishes of Alton and Chawton lying west of that road)–to Swallowfield–thence along the River Loddon to Loddon Bridge."

-On the outbreak of the Second World War in September 1939, a similar process to August 1914 was repeated when the GOC-in-C Aldershot Command (Sir John Dill) became GOC I Corps in the new BEF which was despatched to France.
+On the outbreak of the war in September 1939, the General Officer Commanding Aldershot Command was Lieutenant-General Sir John Dill.
+Regular troops in the command included the 1st Infantry Division and 2nd Infantry Division.
+A similar process to August 1914 was repeated when Dill became GOC I Corps in the new British Expeditionary Force which was despatched to France.
+In the event of an invasion of the UK, it was intended that each command could form the basis for a field army.
+However, on the outbreak of the war, Aldershot Command was used to form I Corps and then became responsible for providing drafts for British Expeditionary Force.

 Unlike the other Home Commands, Aldershot had no Coast divisions or other defence forces under its command, and was solely responsible for providing drafts and reserve formations.
-In 1941 the Command was downgraded to ‘Aldershot Area’ within a new South-Eastern Command.
-South Eastern Command ceased to exist at the end of 1944, and Aldershot was transferred to Southern Command, without its own GOC.